 When recipients require access to primary care services, direct them to the MHCP Provider Directory.
 Refer recipients who want other health care coverage to the MNsure website.

 Additional MFPP forms are also available from the MFPP office at 651-431-3480 or 888-702-9968.

 Certified MFPP providers will determine MFPP eligibility at the point of service.
 MFPP applicants may apply on their own behalf without the consent of anyone else.
 Eligibility for individuals under age 21 is not based on parental income.
 An eligible recipient for MFPP must meet the following criteria:

-Recipients have initial presumptive (short-term) eligibility for the month the MFPP provider determines them eligible, through the last day of the following month.
+Initial presumptive (short-term) eligibility begins on the day the MFPP provider determines that a recipient is eligible, through the last day of the following month.
 MHCP will determine the recipient’s continued MFPP eligibility.
 If found eligible, the recipient has MFPP coverage for an additional twelve months.
 MFPP eligibility ends before the annual renewal if the recipient has one of the following occur:

 All partner agencies of the Minnesota Department of Human Services (DHS) are required to comply with federal and state laws that protect the privacy and security of individually identifiable client information.

 You are responsible to protect individually identifiable information about applicants for, or enrollees in, DHS services and program benefits.

 Remember that minors may apply for the MFPP without parental consent.